ntaylorbishop/FBXImporter/readme.md

 #Notes on Compilation

-..*Compiled with VS2015 compiler
+	Compiled with VS2015 compiler
-..*Must be compiled in DebugInline
+	Must be compiled in DebugInline

 #How to Use